CCALI/re-entrynavigator/README.md

 To host this A2J Guided Interview, you will need the A2J Viewer and the A2J Document Assembly Tool.
 These are both available for free to anyone creating projects for self-represented litigants.
 You can find the A2J Viewer Github Repo here:https://github.com/CCALI/a2jviewer You can find the A2J Document Assembly Github Repo here: https://github.com/CCALI/a2jdat

-To host the sms and email code follow these steps:
+To host the sms and email code you will need a twilio account, functioning mail server, and php.
+Follow these steps:
 1.) setup the viewer and dat as described in the instructions above 2.) place hackathon-sms.php and ics.php in the viewer.html directory 3.) extract the text-demo.zip file to a library directory of your choosing.
 Note the location